 Invar tape: Available in lengths of 20, 30, and 100 meters.
 Made up of an alloy of nickel and steel with a low thermal coefficient of expansion.
 Used for linear measurements that require high precision.
 It should be kept on reels of high diameter as they can be easily bent and damaged.

 The chain is used to measure the distance on the ground.
-It gives much accurate measurement as compared to a tape.
+It gives much more accurate measurement as compared to tape.

 A chain is a surveying instrument that is made up of connecting links of galvanized mild steel.
 The mild steel wire is bent into a ring and joined to each other with three small circular or oval rings.
 Each connecting link measures 20 cm.

-A tally marker or a special joint is also installed sometimes to mark the distance of 5 metres.
+A tally marker or a special joint is also installed sometimes to mark the distance of 5 meters.

-The total length of the chain is 20 metre or 30 metre, which also includes a brass handle on each end.
+The total length of the chain is 20 meters or 30 meters, which also includes a brass handle on each end.
 The handles are provided with swivel joints for they can be easily turned during surveying without being twisted.